 Style and character are everything at Oliver’s Travels, and our collection of handpicked villas in the Istria have this in spades.

-We have destination experts who know the ins and outs of all our regions, picking villas, chateaux and holiday cottages in Istria that aren’t only unique, but also in the best locations.
+We have destination experts who know the ins and outs of all our regions, picking villas and holiday homes in Istria that aren’t only unique, but also in the best locations.
 What's more, our villas are 100% family-friendly, and have the ‘wow’ factor.

 Our helpful concierge team are on-hand to make your stay extra special.
 Whether you want a fully-stocked fridge, a local in-house chef to cook your meals, housekeeping or any other extra service – consider them your holiday genie, who will happily grant your wishes.